 Other than churning out layouts, Gantt charts are also effective at planning, managing teams and resources, and fostering cooperation in the project.

-So What is a Gantt Chart and what is its Purpose?
+What is a Gantt Chart and Why is it Important?

 Dated milestones help teams to focus and prioritize the most urgent tasks and ensure timely deliverables.

-If you still doubt what Gantt charts can do for you, then the subsequent advantages might convince you of its power.
-Gantt charts works and supports multiple industries: technology, building and construction, advertising and marketing, consultancy, manufacturing and processing, education, real estate, and many others.
+Gantt chart works and supports multiple industries: technology, building and construction, advertising and marketing, consultancy, manufacturing and processing, education, real estate, and many others.
 Despite these being different, Gantt charts enable them to:

 1. Branch out the scope into manageable bits